Navid200/xDrip/docs/Ascending-volume-profile.md

 `Settings` &#8722;> `Alarms and Alerts` &#8722;> `Glucose Alert Settings` &#8722;> `Alert Volume Profile`,
 and choose `Ascending Volume Profile`.

-If you cannot hear your alarm when you are in a noisy environment, this can solve the problem because it will eventually play the alarm at the very high volume.
+If you cannot hear your alarm when you are in a noisy environment, this can solve the problem because it will eventually play the alarm at a higher volume.

 If your alarm wakes up or annoys others around you, this can solve the problem because it starts playing at a very low volume and you can snooze it before the volume increases.
-You will have several minutes before the volume is raised to maximum.
+You will have several minutes before the volume is raised to its target.

 <br/>